In Depth: A/B Model Performance Testing

 Predictive Routing will work if you are targeting all agents in your contact center, agent groups, or personalized direct-to-agent targeting.

-A model is a variant of a predictor, which you configure to use a specific set of agent and customer factors.
-By changing one factor at a time in various models, you can focus in on the factors with the greatest impact on results.
-Start with the default model created by Predictive Routing, which includes all context (customer) and action (agent) data, then analyze and adjust from there.
+A model is a variant of a predictor, which you configure to use a specific set of agent and customer features.
+By changing one feature at a time in various models, you can focus in on the features with the greatest impact on results.
+Start with the default model created by Predictive Routing, which includes all customer and agent data, then analyze and adjust from there.

 Predictive Routing has various modes, which can be set using the prr-mode configuration option.
 You can also configure a Switch block in your routing strategy, which can direct interactions along paths configured with the various modes: